-As disclosed in Note 26, the Company has granted restricted share units and stock options to the Group's employees.
-The Company has engaged an independent valuer to determine the grant date fair value of the restricted share units granted prior to the Listing and stock options to employees, which is to be expensed over the vesting period.
-Share-based compensation in relation to the restricted share units is measured based on the fair value of the Company's ordinary shares at the grant date of the award.
-Prior to the Listing, estimation of the fair value of the Company's ordinary shares involves significant assumptions that might not be observable in the market, and a number of complex and subjective variables, including discount rate, and subjective judgments regarding projected financial and operating results, its unique business risks, and its operating history and prospects at the time the grants are made.
-In addition, the Company used the Black Scholes model, binominal model or Monte Carlo Simulation model to determine the fair value of the stock options as of the grant date, and in the case of stock option with market condition, the determination of vesting period.
-The determination of the fair value is affected by the fair value of the ordinary shares as well as assumptions regarding a number of complex and subjective variables Refer to Note 26 for details.
+As disclosed in Note 29, the Company has granted restricted share units and stock options to the Group's employees.
+Share-based compensation in relation to the restricted share units (except those with market vesting condition) is measured based on the fair value of the Company's ordinary shares at the grant date of the award.
+The Company used the Black Scholes model, binominal model or Monte Carlo Simulation model to determine the fair value of the stock options and restricted share units with market vesting condition as of the grant date, and in the case of stock option with market condition, the determination of vesting period.
+The determination of the fair value is affected by the fair value of the ordinary shares as well as assumptions regarding a number of complex and subjective variables.
+Refer to Note 29 for details.